grnrk/dotfiles/.DOTFILES_RESOURCES/system/monitor-hotplug/README.md

+NOTE: This is not needed with sway, since sway remembers workspace display placement.
+In sway, this Just Works.

 # Monitor hotplugging with i3wm

 UDEV is used to detect monitor changes and trigger a systemd service, which runs a script to turn on/off monitors when (dis-)connected.